-Dementia & Palliative Care
+Dementia and Palliative Care

-Palliative care is as much about helping the family as it is about treating the patient.
-Palliative care teams are a very valuable resource for family caregivers, who often face terrible stress on a 24/7 basis.
-This is because a patient’s fading memory is gradually joined by the loss of hand-eye coordination, motor skills and the ability to dress and bathe.
+Palliative care is as much about helping the family as it is about treating the person with dementia.
+The team is a very valuable resource for the caregivers.
+Family caregivers often face terrible stress on a 24/7 basis because a person with dementia may also gradually experience the loss of hand-eye coordination, motor skills and the ability to dress and bathe.

-Another challenge for caregivers is that dementia is sometimes hard to see because it progresses slowly.
-This is made even harder because family members tend to get used to the slowly worsening “new normal.”
-Without even realizing it, they begin to do more and more, and they become exhausted.
+Dementia is sometimes hard to see because it progresses slowly.
+This is another challenge for caregivers.
+It is even harder because family members can get used to the slowly worsening “new normal.”
+Caregivers begin to do more and more without even realizing it, and they become exhausted.

 Statistics show that people who are taking care of loved ones with dementia have a much higher risk of getting sick themselves.
 They may die earlier compared to those who are not caregivers.
 Again, here’s where palliative care is so important.
 The team can help with in-depth communication and support for the family caregivers.